fedeizzo/file-analyzer/src/manager/README.md

 ![Directives thread](./directivesThread.png)

+### Work thread
+The task of this thread is composed by some sequentially steps:

+1. check if new directives were added
+2. assign to do work to a pending worker
+3. read worker's work
+4. send to standard output a summary

+#### New directives
+If a new directive was added the size of the file is analyzed, then works equal to current number of workers are created splitting the total size of the file.

+If the worker amount changes during the execution all doing works become invalidated and are split in multiples works.
+This operation is made for efficiency and parallelism reasons.

+#### Read worker's work
+Workers' works are read once for cycle.
+The manger try to read all worker's work amount for efficiency reason.
+After all work is sent the worker send a control word in order to notify if everything is ok.
+If done is received manager marks as ended the worker's work, otherwise worker's work is moved in to do list.

+#### Spawn process
 By default a manger spawns four manager.
 The spawn process consists in:

 1. creates two pipes (one for read, another for write)